$\mathcal{C}$-Hereditarily conjugacy separable groups and wreath products: Wreath products of HCS groups where A wr B where B is infinite

 Let $\{s_1,s_2, \dots, s_n \} = \supp(f)$ be some enumeration of the support of $f$.
 As $c \in C_B(f,b)$, we see that $\langle b \rangle cs \cap \supp(f) \neq \emptyset$ if and only if $\langle b \rangle s \cap \supp(f) \neq \emptyset$.
 In particular, as the element $fb$ is reduced, for each $s_i \in S$ there are unique $m_i, n_i \in \mathbb{Z}$ such that $f(b^{m_i}s_i) \neq 1$ and $f(b^{n_i}cs_i) \neq 1$ (in case if $\ord(b) < \infty$ we require $m_i, n_i \in \{0, 1, \dots, \ord(b)-1\}$).
 We note that $f(b^{m_i}s_i) = f(b^{n_i}cs_i)$.

-If (i) is the case then by (a) we see that $c \in C_B(b)$ and by (b) we see that $g$ is constant on right cosets of $\langle b\rangle$.
-This means that $g(x) = 1$ for all $x \in b$ as $b$ is of infinite order and $g$ must be finitely supported.
+If (i) holds, then by (a), we see that $c \in C_B(b)$, and by (b), we see that $g$ is constant on right cosets of $\langle b\rangle$.
+This means that $g(x) = 1$ for all $x \in B$ as $b$ is of infinite order and $g$ must be finitely supported.